oliveradams949/Summer-Portfolio/Medical Cost Dataset/README.md

 * **Dataset Link:** [Medical Cost Personal Datasets](https://www.kaggle.com/datasets/mirichoi0218/insurance) Open Source Dataset.

 ## Description
-* Investigated various aspects of the dataset, and how these affect the charges involved.
+* Investigated various features of the dataset, and how these affect charges.
-* Analysed how these aspects interacted with one another, leading to a better understanding of underlying cohorts.
+* Analysed the interactions between features, improving understanding of the underlying cohorts.
-* Created two competing machine learning models, one for linear regression and one for random forest.
+* Built two competing machine learning models, one for linear regression and one for random forest, to predict charges.
-* Designed these models using K-Fold cross validation in order to reduce the effect of chance within train-test splits
+* Evaluated them using K-Fold cross validation, to reduce the effect of chance within train-test splits
-* Analysed the efficacy of each model for specific cohorts, and the dataset as a whole.
-Revealed that the simpler linear model performs better for certain cohorts.
+* Compared the performance of each model for various cohorts and the dataset as a whole, examining when a complex or a simple model is more suitable

 ## Future Improvements
 *